Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

     Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel

-Visiting the index page for the web server at `http://10.10.11.48/` yields the default apache page
+Visiting the index page for the web server at `http://10.10.11.48/` yields the default apache page.

 We can try to brute force web directories with and virtual hosts with `gobuster`.